SamHSoftware/PhD/wave-pipeline/README.md

 (C) Stiched into multi-field images.
 (D) Segmented and DBSCANned.
 (E) Tracked.
 (F) Create .xlsx files for each tracked colony, and movies of the each well through time.
+You can find examples of these movies (with binary masks of colonies, and colonies tracked and labelled through time) [here](https://github.com/SamHSoftware/PhD/tree/main/wave-pipeline/output_data).

 (5) Finally, open ```analysingWaves.m``` in order to extract numerical features from the .xlsx files. ```analysingWaves.m``` relies upon an additional package, named ```random-forest-generic```, created by Soumya Banerjee in 2015.
 I have included a copy of this package so that it can conveniently downloaded. ```analysingWaves.m``` can be run to output a condensed list of numerical features, which can then be statistically analysed.